ax4w/functional-go/README.md

 - `FlattenWith[A, B, C](fn func(A, B) C, src map[A]B) []C`: Converts a map to a slice by applying a function to each key-value pair
 - `Flatten[A, B](src map[A]B) []Tuple[A, B]`: Converts a map to a slice of key-value tuples

-### Pattern Matching

-- `Guard[T any](cond bool, fn func() T) GuardS[T]`: Creates a guarded expression that will be evaluated only if its condition is true
-- `Guards[T any](guards ...GuardS[T]) T`: Evaluates a series of guards and returns the result of the first one with a true condition
-  - Panics with "not exhaustive guards" if no guard condition is true

 ## Notes